afreydev/python-printer/README.md

 # Python printer

-This is an awesome modeule to print messages in your console!
+This is an awesome module to print messages in your console!